alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 sed 's/\t/,/g' path/to/results/directory/taxonomy/taxonomy.tsv > path/to/results/directory/taxonomy/taxonomy.csv
 ```
-<br><ins>Accessing final files</ins><br>
+<br>**Accessing final files**<br>
-If you ran the pipeline on the HPC, you can log into your HPC accound and download the files.
-Alternatively, you can download them using the code belwo on the command line.
+If you ran the pipeline on the HPC, you can log into your HPC account and download the files from within the directories created.
+Alternatively, you can download them using the code below on the command line.
 ```
 # Download an entire directory
 scp -r user@koa.its.hawaii.edu:/home/user/path/to/results/directory/ \ ~/path/to/directory/on/local/drive/